 BUILDING A COMMUNITY

 As much as we love sharing our travels I always hoped to build a sense of community and you guys have delivered.
 When our family have had something to celebrate, you’ve celebrated with us, when I’ve shared a vulnerability or a tough time, I’ve felt you give me a global hug and in return you’ve shared.
 Many of you have joyously shared your travels, your achievements and on occasion your own struggles.
 I’ve shed a tear reading some of your emails and been on cloud nine when I’ve read that our information has helped in some small way.
 Hearing from you guys keeps me inspired to look for more opportunities to share with you.
-You’ve helped build this platform and we are excited to share just a few of your photos in the slideshow below.
+You’ve helped build this platform and we are excited to continue to share ideas and try to positively influence the travel industry.

 So, there you have it.
 Have Wheelchair Will Travel has grown and evolved over the last 4 years and I’m proud of where it is now.
 Your support of both our family and the concept of inclusive and accessible travel continues to keep me inspired to blog.